0yco/AcademicProjects/Tek2/MyMarvin/README.md

-# 🤖 my_marvin - Change Sides and Tame the Beast
+# 🤖 My Marvin - Change Sides and Tame the Beast

 ---